 Managing a nonprofit is, simply stated, is complicated.
 Nonprofits face a host of challenges, everything from chasing precious unrestricted donations to accessing capital to employee burnout.
 Making sense of your data can help you easily review of how much your membership program is currently generating, or how much you need it to contribute if you are starting a membership program.

-THE HUNT FOR MEANING: MAKING SENSE OF NONPROFIT DATA
+LET YOUR DATA DRIVE DECISIONS: MAKING SENSE OF NONPROFIT DATA

 And the stakes couldn't be higher, because hiding in those numbers are the answers that can spell the difference between success and failure: